 An evil tongue finds its inspiration from hell.

-People will pick on that sly remark, that innuendo or that insinuation and carry it further into greater distortions.
+People will pick on that sly remark, that innuendo, or that insinuation and carry it further into greater distortions.
 The rumor takes on a life of its own.
-The first thing we know reputations are ruined and numbers of people alienate from one another.
+The first thing we know reputations are ruined, and some people are alienated from one another.

 One of the most dangerous weapons we have in our arsenal is our tongue.
-It all depends on what we have in our soul.
-If we have attitudes of bitterness and anger in there, the wrong things will come out of our mouths.
+It all depends on what we have in our souls.
+If we have attitudes of bitterness and anger, the wrong things will come out of our mouths.
 It is a very destructive instrument.